damiankohut/hello-world/README.md

 # hello-world
 This is a short description
-i liker to go outside to the park on a sunny day.
+I like to go outside to the park on a sunny day.